Keto nuts – the best and the worst

 - 70 hazelnuts

 - 2/3 cup of peanuts

 - 60 cashews

 Keto nuts to love

 Pecans, Brazil nuts and macadamia nuts, all on the left side, have the lowest amount of carbs per serving and can be enjoyed freely on the keto diet.
 At least it’s very hard to get too many carbs this way.

-The group in the middle are not great keto options, but you can probably get away with a few here and there.
+The nuts in the middle are not the best keto options, but you can probably get away with a few here and there.

 The nuts to the right – especially cashews – should be avoided on keto.
-You’ll very quickly reach the daily keto limit of 20 grams of carbs.
-Just two handfuls — about 40 cashews in total — is enough to reach this limit.
+You’ll very quickly reach the daily keto limit of 20 grams of carbs.4 Less than three handfuls — about 60 cashews in total — is enough to reach this limit.

 For all these various types of nuts, never eat any version that has been treated with sugar and other glazes, such as with labels like “honey roasted”, “sweet chili”, “salted caramel” and “spiced.”
 Read labels to make sure that no sugar has been added.
 These days many brands are adding sugar.